-WAYNE K. KEEFER, a second-term County Commissioner, is a life-long resident of Washington County and resides in his hometown of Hancock.
-A graduate of Hancock Middle-Senior High School, Mr. Keefer continued his education locally at Hagerstown Community College, then earned his B.S. and M.B.A. degrees from Frostburg State University.
+WAYNE K. KEEFER, a third term County Commissioner, is a life-long resident of Washington County and a graduate of Hancock Middle -Senior High School.
+Mr. Keefer continued his education locally at Hagerstown Community College, then earned his B.S. and M.B.A. degrees from Frostburg State University ("FSU").
+He also graduated from the Academy of Excellence in Local Government Certificate Program.
 Mr. Keefer has over a decade of experience as a commercial banker with roles in consumer lending and corporate accounting.
-He currently works as both Program Developer and Adjunct Instructor with his alma mater, Frostburg State University, and is a licensed real estate agent.
-An active member of the community, he has previously served as President of the Hancock Chamber of Commerce, Vice-President of the Rotary Club of Hancock, and Secretary/Treasurer for the Hancock Historical Society.
+He is currently the Assistant Vice President/Controller of a local bank.
+He has taught courses in business, economics, banking and finance as an adjunct professor with his alma mater FSU and with the West Virginia School of Banking He also holds a Maryland Real Estate License.
+An active member of the community, he has served in leadership roles with many non-profit organizations.

-RANDALL E. "RANDY" WAGNER, a first-term County Commissioner, was born and raised in Washington County.
+RANDALL E. "RANDY" WAGNER, a second term County Commissioner, was born and raised in Washington County.
 Mr. Wagner graduated from North Hagerstown High School and is a veteran of the United States Coast Guard, where he served for four years.
 Mr. Wagner worked at Mack Truck for 17 years before becoming a small business owner in Washington County, owning and operating 40 West Marine in Clear Spring for eight years.
-He has served the local community as a realtor for the past 20 years and is a licensed private pilot.
-Prior to his election to the Board of County Commissioners, Mr. Wagner served on the Animal Control Board of Washington County for eight years and held the position of Vice-Chair.
+He has served the local community as a realtor for the past 21 years and is a licensed private pilot.
+He also served on the Animal Control Board and held the position as Vice Chair for eight years.
+He currently serves on the Airport Advisory Board, the Planning Commission, the Health Advisory Board, the Black Rock Golf Course Board and the Emergency Services Advisory Council.